 4000-level History courses are topical lecture-based courses designed primarily for History Majors, though most of them are open to students in any major or college with Sophomore standing or above who meet the course prerequisites.
 Some 4000-level courses do have further restrictions as to class-standing and major, students should consult the Course Catalog to determine whether additional restrictions may exist for a specific course they are interested in taking.

 4020: History 4020 is a unique Comparative Topics course open only to Senior History Majors.
 The course is taught collaboratively by two or more History faculty and the topic varies from term to term.
 Check the current Schedule of Courses to determine the current topic.
-Auditors are not allowed in HIST 4020 due to pedagogical concerns.
+Auditors are not allowed in HIST 4020 for pedagogical reasons.